rochdev/datadog-tracer-js/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/rochdev/datadog-tracer-js.svg)](https://greenkeeper.io/)
 [![bitHound Dependencies](https://www.bithound.io/github/rochdev/datadog-tracer-js/badges/dependencies.svg)](https://www.bithound.io/github/rochdev/datadog-tracer-js/master/dependencies/npm)

+## DEPRECATED: The official library [dd-trace-js](https://github.com/DataDog/dd-trace-js) has now been released.

 OpenTracing tracer implementation for Datadog in JavaScript.
 It is intended for use both on the server and in the browser.